Who Is Smile Clinic Slovakia?

 We have a free wifi service in our clinics, but do not collect any personal information through it at all.

-Pre-treatment: By making an enquiry to Dental Holiday, patients are added to our mailing list which we use from time to time to send out news and treatment case studies to help them with their decision whether or not to have their dental treatment done abroad with us.
+By making an enquiry to Smile Clinic Slovakia, patients are added to our mailing list which we use from time to time to send out news and treatment case studies to help them with their decision whether or not to have their dental treatment done abroad with us.
 You’re free to opt-in / opt-out at any time through the GDPR compliant settings we have built together with our email provider, MailChimp. (there’s a little link at the bottom of every email we send to you).

 Your Personal and Medical Information